CoreyHam/old-CoreyHam.github.io/blog.md

 > ### What are you excited or eager to learn more about?

-## I have some knowledge on html and css, but I would definitly like to learn more about JavaScript.
-Being able to invision how a website should look and act and then being able to make it happen is an exciting skill to learn.
+## I have some knowledge on html and css, but I would definitely like to learn more about JavaScript.
+Being able to envision how a website should look and act and then being able to make it happen is an exciting skill to learn.

 > ### What is something about you that can only be learned by reading this blog?